-- One projecting sign shall be permitted per each distinct business or entity façade on a lot in lieu of a wall sign. - b.
-Signs shall not project more than four (4) feet perpendicular from the side of the building and when suspended over a pedestrian walkway such as a sidewalk or entranceway, the bottom of such signs shall be no lower than eight (8) feet measured vertically.

-8. Free-standing signs.

-a.
-All free-standing signs shall be set back at least three (3) feet from the interior edge of the sidewalk or ten (10) feet from the edge of pavement when no sidewalk exists, except on a corner lot where free-standing signs shall be set back twenty (20) feet from the intersection measured at the edge of pavement, and there
+- b.
+Signs shall not project more than four (4) feet perpendicular from the side of the building and when suspended over a pedestrian walkway such as a sidewalk or entranceway, the bottom of such signs shall be no lower than eight (8) feet measured vertically. - 8.
+Free-standing signs. - a.
+All free-standing signs shall be set back at least three (3) feet from the interior edge of the sidewalk or ten (10) feet from the edge of pavement when no sidewalk exists, except on a corner lot where free-standing signs shall be set back twenty (20) feet from the intersection measured at the edge of pavement, and there shall be at least three (3) feet of clear space between the bottom of the sign board and the ground, provided that necessary supports may extend through such clear space. - b.
+The maximum allowable height of a freestanding sign is provided in Schedule E.